arkprotocol/cw-ics721-callback-example/README.md

 ## Intro

-This is a full example demoes how cw721 interacts with ics721 and its outgoing proxies.
+This is a full example demoing how cw721 interacts with ics721, incoming, and outgoing proxies.
 For the interchain transfer optional receive and ack callbacks are attached:

+- receive callback on `arkite-passport` contract:
-- receive callback mutates the NFT's metadata (token uri) on target chain
+  - mutates the NFT's metadata (token uri) on target chain
+  - mints a POAP NFT
+- ack callback on `arkite-passport` contract:
-- ack callback mutates NFT on source chain AND creates a POAP NFT
+  - mutates NFT on source chain

 The following contracts are setup: